 A rooftop terrace above the restaurant, with more enchanting river views, is the perfect location for sundowner drinks and a great spot should you wish to catch the sunrise.

 And the Na Nirand is just 15 minutes by car from the Chiang Mai International Airport.

-Everyone at the hotel was charming and extremely helpful and while I didn’t dine in their restaurant, other than for breakfast, its riverside location is hard to beat.
-My visit to Na Nirand Romantic Boutique Resort was fleeting and far too rushed but I hope to return one day to enjoy the tranquillity of this beautiful hotel, just as it should be enjoyed, namely in a leisurely manner.
+Everyone at the hotel is charming and extremely helpful, and while I didn’t dine in their restaurant, other than for breakfast, it’s riverside location is hard to beat.
+My visit to Na Nirand Romantic Boutique Resort is fleeting and far too rushed, but I hope to return one day to enjoy the tranquillity of this beautiful hotel, just as it should be appreciated, namely in a leisurely manner.

 Things to see and do in Chiang Mai

 Na Nirand is just over a mile from Chiang Mai’s historic centre and visiting temples here, especially Wat Phra Singh, is an absolute must.